 Certain administrative functions are performed by employees of the Company.
 No such employee receives compensation from the Plan.
 Other expenses relating to the Plan, including legal and consulting services, are paid directly by the Company.
+Fees or commissions associated with each of the investment options and certain administrative expenses of the Plan are paid primarily by participants as a deduction from the amount invested or as an offset to investment earnings.

-At December 31, 2011 and 2010, the Plan held 3,771 and 3,642 shares of employer stock, respectively.
-Dividends received by the Plan on these shares totaled \$4,357 for the year ended December 31, 2011.
+At December 31, 2012 and 2011, the Plan held 3,604 and 3,771 shares of employer stock, respectively.
+Dividends received by the Plan on these shares totaled \$4,861 for the year ended December 31, 2012.
 These transactions also qualify as party-in-interest transactions.